SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 	* - (*OPTIONAL*)
 	  - template
 	  - The message template that is sent to the inbox when alert is fired.
 	* - (*OPTIONAL*)
+          - email
+	  - The email the alert is sent to.
+It defaults to the owner's email.
+	* - (*OPTIONAL*)
 	  - sendEmail
 	  - A boolean to enable/disable send email functionaity.